Ryan Reaves: Minnesota Wild

+Toronto Maple Leafs

+After opting to hear offers on the free agent market, Reaves signed a three-year, $4.05 million contract with the Toronto Maple Leafs on July 1, 2023.

+San Jose Sharks

+On July 10, 2025, Reaves was traded to the San Jose Sharks in exchange for Henry Thrun.

 Playing style

-Reaves has been described in the NHL as an enforcer, a player who is known for fighting, protecting his players and intimidating the opposition.
+Reaves has been described in the NHL as an enforcer, a player who is known for fighting, protecting his teammates and intimidating the opposition.
 Despite being known specifically for that role, he is often used on checking lines for aggressive forechecking sequences.

 Reaves' playstyle has often led to run-ins with the NHL Department of Player Safety.
-He has been suspended three times during his NHL career for a total of six games (including three playoff games), and has been fined an additional three times.
+He has been suspended four times during his NHL career for a total of eleven games (including three playoff games), and has been fined an additional three times.
 During the second round of the 2021 Stanley Cup playoffs, Reaves received a match penalty for attempting to injure Colorado Avalanche's Ryan Graves, after kneeling on his neck and pulling parts of his hair out.
 This incident resulted in a 2 game suspension from the NHL.
 Reaves was suspended for Game 7 of the Golden Knights' second round against the Vancouver Canucks in the 2020 Stanley Cup playoffs for an illegal hit to the head of Vancouver Canucks forward Tyler Motte, and was also suspended three games after boarding San Jose Sharks defenseman Matt Tennyson in 2016.
+Reaves was suspended for 5 games for an illegal check to the head of Edmonton Oilers defenseman Darnell Nurse during a game between the Oilers and the Toronto Maple Leafs on November 16, 2024.

 Personal life

 Reaves is the son of Willard Reaves, a former professional football player in the Canadian Football League and National Football League.
 At the time of his birth in Winnipeg, his father was a member of the Winnipeg Blue Bombers.
 His brother Jordan Reaves is a player with the Edmonton Elks.
 He also has an older sister named Regina.

+Reaves and his wife Alanna have two children together, Kane and Kamilla.

 Reaves holds both American and Canadian citizenship.

-Reaves is the great-great-great-grandson of Bass Reeves, the first black lawman west of the Mississippi River.
-Bass served as a deputy U.S. marshal in Fort Smith, Arkansas under the direction of judge Isaac Parker, known as the "Hanging Judge".
+Reaves has made the claim he is a descendant of Bass Reeves, a former slave who was an early Black deputy U.S. marshal; Reeves' life is the focus of the 2023 TV series Lawmen: Bass Reeves.